rivasdiaz/helloworld-chrome-extension-kotlin/README.md

-### Getting started sample Google Chrome extension
+### Getting started sample Google Chrome / Mozilla Firefox extension

 Chrome Extension sample from Google's Getting Started guide.
+Modified to also support Mozilla Firefox.

 Documentation [here](https://developer.chrome.com/extensions/getstarted).

 This version of the code is as rewriting of the original Google example using Kotlin.
 The API has been extended using Kotlin Coroutines.